mwadman/mwadman.github.io/_posts/2018-11-23-OpenStack-Lab-Network-Switch-Interfaces.markdown

 * For every key (ports/"swp*X*" entries) in the dictionary "cumulus_switchgroup_switchports", and their associated values:
     * First sort them, so that they are being iterated over in numerical order.
     * Write the key string into the file, first after "auto" and again after "iface".
-    * Write "mtu" followed by what the variable "cumulus_mtu" is set to.
+    * Write "mtu" followed by what the variable "openstack_lab_mtu" is set to.
     * If the key has a value inside of it with the name of "alias" then write "alias" followed what the value is set to.

 ### Interface IP Addresses